grafana/grafana/docs/sources/panels/visualizations/annotations.md

 ### Link target

 Use this option to chose how to view the annotated data.
+It has the following options.

 * Panel - This option will take you directly to a full-screen view of the panel with the corresponding annotation
 * Dashboard - This option will focus the annotation in the context of a complete dashboard